ASE A1 Engine Repair Practice Test

 Answer C is wrong.
 A leaking head gasket results in the white-gray (coolant) exhaust.

 Answer D is wrong.
-The wastegate opens to divert some of the exhaust away from the turbine.
+The wastegate opens to divert some exhaust from the turbine.